tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 DEATH_BOLT.SkillLines.add(DEATH_SKILL.ID)
 ```

-Build your data scripts with `bdf` and enter the game with a necromancer character.
+Build your data scripts with `build data` and enter the game with a necromancer character.
 To learn this spell, we need to know its spell id.
 To find this, we will use the ingame command `.lookup spell death bolt`.

 ![](find-deathbolt.png)